-- Provisioning Services displays an appropriate error message when trying to boot a private image or a maintenance version with a personal vDisk device.
+- Citrix Provisioning displays an appropriate error message when trying to boot a private image or a maintenance version with a personal vDisk device.
 Only devices without personal vDisks disk can boot a private image or maintenance version.

 - Change assignment with Target Device properties vDisk tab.